quanterall/HaskellMaterials/basics/extras/optics.md

    `Maybe UserProfile` where it effectively answers the question whether a user is married to someone who has a userprofile on our page.

+5. Create a prism `parsableAsNumber :: Prism' Value Value` that will answer the question whether a `String` (the `Aeson` variant) is parsable as a number.
+If it is, it should return the string value turned into a `Number`.
+Note that you can use `fromInteger` to turn an `Integer` into a `Scientific` value.

 ## Traversals and Folds

 Traversals allow us to modify multiple values in a structure at once, given some pattern that